Bubbelbad/Language-Gamification/README.md

 # Gamification

-This is an application for language learning, made with Clean Architecture with CQRS.
+This is an application for learning by making and playing quiz, made with Clean Architecture with CQRS.

 Featuring: